 Only Sgouros, a giant of the piano, could play this with such sensitivity!”

-in C major and Brahms' Piano Sonata No. 3.
-This eagerly anticipated CD has now
+Schumann's Fantasy in C major and Brahms' Piano Sonata No. 3.
+This eagerly

-November 2007 will see him joining a star-studded lineup in Beijing for
+November 2007 saw him joining a star-studded lineup in Beijing for

 the 2008 Beijing Olympic cultural celebrations, performing Rachmaninoff's 3rd